 (iv) other property, if any remains undisposed of, shall cease to be vested in the corporate body and shall vest in the Honourable the Minister for Works to be held by him on behalf of Her Majesty to be dealt with as the Governor may direct.

-[Section 26A inserted by No. 10 of 1950 s.
+[Section 26A inserted: No. 10 of 1950 s.
 3.]

 26B.
 Amalgamation of State Saw Mills and State Brick Works into one trading concern as State Building Supplies